Dog & Cat Dental Cleaning and Extractions in Seattle, WA

 8. Bad Breath or Difficulty Chewing

 Dental disease is common and painful.
-If your pet drops kibble, avoids hard food, or has foul breath, they may need a dental cleaning or tooth extractions.
+If your pet drops kibble, avoids hard food, or has foul breath, they may need a dental cleaning or extractions.

 9. Unusual Lumps or Swelling